| Mission | Vision | Policy | Sponsors | Board | Team Kenya | |

 Initially Foundation Watu Wangu focused primarily on the establishment of a children's home, Watu Wangu Children's Center.
 In addition, the Foundation has carried out various other projects, some related to the children's home, but also some projects that stand alone.

-Of course the Foundation has not done all this alone.
+Of course the Foundation does not do all this alone.
 Through the years Foundation Watu Wangu could count on the support of many donors and volunteers.
 On behalf of all the people the Foundation has been able to help, thank you very much!

 Will you help us?
 Donate!